MJKWoolnough/rwcount/README.md

     import "github.com/MJKWoolnough/rwcount"

 Package rwcount implements a simple counter that wraps an io.Reader or io.Writer.
-Userful for functions (like binary.Read/Write) which do not return read/write counts.
+Useful for functions (like binary.Read/Write) which do not return read/write counts.

 ## Usage